17-Apr-2026

 ProShares S&P 500 High Income ETF trades on the BATS stock market under the symbol ISPY.

-ISPY has underperformed the market in the last year with a return of +11.4%, while SPY returned +17.9%.
-This shows that you would have done better investing in the overall market (through SPY) over the last year than in ISPY shares.
-However, ISPY has outperformed the market in the last 3 month and 2 week periods, returning -3.0% and -2.2%, while SPY returned -3.4% and -2.3%, respectively.
-This indicates ISPY has been having a stronger performance recently.
+ISPY has underperformed the market in the last year with a price return of +29.2% while the SPY ETF gained +36.3%.
+ISPY has also underperformed the stock market ETF in the last 3 month and 2 week periods returning +1.5% and +6.7%, respectively, while the SPY returned +2.9% and +8.3%, respectively.